griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 ```

-### Filtering Out Low Quality Cells
+### Filtering Out Low-Quality Cells

 #### Calculate the Percent of Mitochondrial Genes within each cell

-As we did for a single sample, we want to calculate percentage of mitochondrial genes for each cell.
+As we did for a single sample, we want to calculate the percentage of mitochondrial genes for each cell.
 We will again use a for-loop to accomplish this for all samples:

 ```R
 for (sample in sample_names) {